ucsc-cgp/cgp-dss-data-loader/README.md

 2. Make sure you are running the virtual environment you set up in the **Setup** instructions.

 3. Now we need to transform the data.
-We can transform to the  outdated gen3 format, or two the new standard format.
+We can transform to the  outdated gen3 format, or to the new standard format.

     - for the standard format, follow instructions at [newt-transformer](https://github.com/jessebrennan/newt-transformer#transforming-data-from-sheepdog-exporter).